Joint programme and tuition fees

 Local tuition fee

 The consortium offering a JP may also decide not to have a joint programme fee.
-This scheme is usually followed in bilateral double degree collaborations.
+This scheme is usually followed in bilateral dual-degree collaborations.
 In this case, the students follow the local university’s tuition fee policies.

 There are two options for this:

-The student follows the local tuition fee policies throughout the whole programme, even when they are studying in another university.
-The student does not pay any tuition fees to the other universities they are studying but only to “home university” (first entry point).
+The students follow the local tuition fee policy throughout the whole programme, even when they are studying at another university.
+The students do not pay any tuition fees to the other universities they are studying at but only to “home university” (first entry point).

-● Policy of the university where the student is currently studying
+2. Policy of the university where the students are currently studying:

-The student follows the local tuition fee policies where they are currently studying.
-For example, the student pays the tuition fee to the entry university in the first year and to the exit university in the second year.
+The students follow the local tuition fee policies where they are currently studying.
+For example, students pay tuition fee to the entry university in the first year and to the exit university in the second year.
 This means that the amount of the tuition fee for the same student is different in the first and second year.
 This option may not be possible for all universities.
 Also, for some partners, it is possible to collect the tuition fee only per academic year, not per semester.

 Defining the joint programme fee

-When defining a Joint Programme fee, the first step is to find out the legal and regulatory rules concerning tuition and other fees collected from students at each participating university of JPs:
+When defining a JP fee, the first step is to find out the legal and regulatory rules concerning tuition and other fees collected from students at each participating university of JPs:

 - tuition fee policy concerning EU/EEA/non-EU citizens (nationality-based criteria)

-- possibly other categorization criteria: residency status (residence permit types)
+- possibly other categorisation criteria: residency status (residence permit types)

 - other compulsory or voluntary fees (student union, health care services, registration fees, etc)

-The consortium should try to find a solution where the local tuition fee requirements of each consortium partner are met, the programme fee is sufficient to cover the costs of the running of the programme and make a risk analysis of potential financial challenge/risks.
+The consortium should try to find a solution where the local tuition fee requirements of each consortium partner are met, the programme fee is sufficient to cover the costs of running of the programme and make a risk analysis of potential financial challenges and risks.

 Defining the programme budget

 It is important to make a full-cost budget for the Joint Programme, including all running costs which can be identified.
-It should be clearly agreed and communicated to future applicants/students too, what the programme fee covers and what it does not cover.
-When making the budget plans, it is necessary to try to identify also the additional costs which occur when running the programme, such as: organizational and coordination costs (salary), student registration/enrollment costs, insurance costs (required by Erasmus Mundus), consortium meeting costs (travel and logistics), curriculum development costs, mobilities (staff or students), possible IT costs, purchase of equipment/services, summer/winter schools and possible related mobility of students and staff, marketing and dissemination costs, degree certificate issuing, external evaluation costs (European Approach), alumni event costs, etc..
+It should be clearly agreed and communicated to future applicants/students what the programme fee covers and what it does not.
+When making the budget plans, it is necessary to try identifying also any additional costs which occur when running the programme, such as:

 The distribution and allocation of programme fee income between the consortium partners should be described in the consortium agreement.
-Typically, it is the coordinator which is managing the consortium budget, income and distribution/allocation of programme fee income to participating universities.
+Typically, the coordinator is managing the consortium budget, income and distribution/allocation of programme fee income to participating universities.
 This is to be checked if there are no legal obstacles to coordinate and manage the consortium funds this way.
-If the JP is benefitting from an external funding instrument for ex.
-Erasmus Mundus funding, the programme fees (institutional costs) are paid directly to programme coordinating universities by the Commission.
+If the JP is benefitting from an external funding instrument, e.g., Erasmus Mundus funding, the program fees (institutional costs) are paid directly to program coordinating universities by the Commission.

 There are various ways to approach the distribution of participation costs to consortium partners.
 Some examples: either each university invoices/receives the local tuition fees set in the consortium agreement based on the number of enrolled students or each participating university receives the same amount per enrolled student/x number of credits offered.
-The pros and cons of these methods should be analyzed when drafting the budget plan.
-The mobility plans of students should be taken into account in the budget plan too because this affects the distribution in one way or another.
+The pros and cons of these methods should be analysed when drafting the budget plan.
+Students' mobility plans should also be taken into account in the budget plan since they affect the distribution in one way or another.

-The unit costs includes staff costs (teaching, travel), invited guest lecturers, promotion, dissemination, organizational costs (including full insurance coverage for the enrolled students, financial support to enrolled students with individual needs, assistance with accommodation, and other student services), administrative costs, and all other costs necessary to implement a successful Master programme.
+The unit cost includes staff costs (teaching, travel), invited guest lecturers, promotion, dissemination, organisational costs (including full insurance coverage for enrolled students, financial support to enrolled students with individual needs, assistance with accommodation, and other student services), administrative costs, and all other costs necessary to implement a successful Master's programme.
 The maximum contribution to the institutional costs is: 750 Euros/month x DR x NRES

 Where: